awhitty/find-campsite/README.md

 ## Usage

-`find-campsite --campground <campground ID> [--day fri] [--nights 2]`
+`find-campsite --campground <campground ID> [--api recreation_gov OR reserve_ca] [--day fri] [--nights 2]`

+### Campground IDs

-You can find a campground's ID by looking at your URL bar on recreation.gov.
+On recreation.gov, you can find a campground's ID by looking at your URL bar on recreation.gov.
 In the URL `https://www.recreation.gov/camping/campgrounds/231958` for Arroyo Seco Campground, `231958` is the ID.

+reservecalifornia.com is a bit trickier.
+You will need to find and click through to a campsite and monitor the Network tab in your browser's developer tools for a request to `calirdr.usedirect.com/rdr/rdr/search/grid`.
+The `FacilityId` referenced in the request body is the ID.

+I welcome any PRs to introduce text-based campground lookups!

 ### Examples